rome/tools/website/docs/introduction/commands.md

 $ rome init
 ```

 Following this `rome` will ask you whether you want to use the default setup or customize your project further.
+You can switch between `yes` and `no` with the arrow keys.
+Press `enter` to confirm your choice.

 ```bash
  Welcome to Rome!